 - May be distracted, or

 - May be driving while fatigued

 Any of which could result in a serious accident with extremely severe injuries to the motorcyclists.

 What Compensation Could You Receive for Your Injuries?

-- Your medical expenses, past, present and future, related to your motorcycle accident could be compensated.
+- Your medical expenses could be compensated.
 These medical expenses could include emergency room charges, hospital expenses, surgical procedures, the cost of rehabilitative services or assistive devices, prescription drugs and other medical expenses related to your accident.

 - If you were unable to return to work following your motorcycle accident, you could be entitled to recover lost wages.
 If your injuries were severe enough that you will never be able to return to work, you could be compensated for future lost income.

-- Pain and suffering damages could be owed to you as compensation for the physical pain you suffered as a result of the injuries sustained in your motorcycle accident.
+- Pain and suffering damages could be owed to you.
+This is compensation for the physical pain you suffered as a result of the injuries sustained in your motorcycle accident.
 The type of injury, the level of pain, and how long that pain can reasonably be expected to continue will factor into these damages.

 - If you suffered a catastrophic injury such as a traumatic brain injury or spinal cord injury, you could be entitled to damages for the mental pain and anguish you have suffered.